SergeyAbramov/Otus_Lambdatest_Playwright/README.md

 // Added .env file to store all environment variables

-// Added the GitHub Actions workflow by pull requests and cron om every monday
+// Added the GitHub Actions workflow by pull requests and cron on every monday

 // Added the Telegram notification about the new commit